practicalli/clojure/docs/clojure-cli/projects/migrate-project.md

 ### Adding a test runner

-Tests can be run locally using a test runner alias from the [user wide configuration](/clojure/clojure-cli/install/community-tools.md).
+Tests can be run locally using a test runner alias from the [Practicalli Clojure CLI Config](/clojure/clojure-cli/install/community-tools.md).

 A Continuous Integration server requires an alias in the project `deps.edn` file to define a test runner.
-A selection of test runners are provided by [practicalli/clojure-deps-edn](/clojure/clojure-cli/install/community-tools.md).
+A selection of test runners are provided by [Practicalli Clojure CLI Config](/clojure/clojure-cli/install/community-tools.md).
 Copy a [test runner alias](https://github.com/practicalli/clojure-deps-edn#test-runners-and-test-coverage-tools) to the project `deps.edn` file.

 ### Building a jar or uberjar from the project